snufflo/randsteg/README.md

 Randsteg is a program that hides your encrypted password into a png file.
 Its name is short for RANDomized STEGanography.

-The general idea: you can hide your data into a png file by using bit operations on to *random* pixels of an image.
+General idea: you can hide your data into a png file by using bit operations on to *random* pixels of an image.

 Warning